 Queens College Undergraduate Students

-Well-qualified Queens College undergraduates may qualify for direct admission (no application necessary) into the full MS in Risk Management.
-In particular:
+Well-qualified Queens College undergraduates may qualify for direct admission into the graduate program in Risk Management.

 Queens College undergraduates majoring in Accounting, BBA, Computer Science, Economics, Environmental Science, or Mathematics may be automatically admitted into the MS in Risk Management (in the concentration of their choice) if they meet the following three criteria:

 (i) a major GPA of 3.7, and

-(ii) an overall GPA of 3.5 or higher
+(ii) an overall GPA of 3.5 or higher, and